-Visiting the Temple of the Smiling Faces
+Visiting the Temple of Smiling Faces

 The enigmatic faces were my favorite sight of the Angkor Wat structures.
 Bayon Temple, built in the late 12 C. by King Jayavarman VII, the site is at the center of Angkor Thom as a state-building.
 The religious designs underwent significant changes based on the religion of the times.
-Built as a Buddhist temple, now there are substantial Hindu motifs within the walls.
+Built as a Buddhist temple, it now there are substantial Hindu motifs within the walls

 Mysterious Smiles